Trump’s Cabinet tracker: Here’s who is among the White House appointments so far

 Tulsi Gabbard, Director of National Intelligence

-Gabbard, a veteran and former Democrat congressman who promoted conspiracy theories about the U.S.’s involvement in Ukraine, has been selected to head the U.S. intelligence community.
+Gabbard, a veteran and former Democratic House member who promoted conspiracy theories about the U.S.’s involvement in Ukraine, has been selected to lead the nation’s intelligence community.

-If selected, her job will require her to oversee the intelligence programs tasked with gathering and understanding intel from across the globe.
+The former Hawaii congresswoman left Congress to embark on an unsuccessful presidential campaign in 2020.
+She joined the Republican Party earlier this year, endorsed Trump and joined his presidential transition team.

-Gabbard once was a member of the Democratic Party, representing Hawaii’s second congressional district.
-She left her position to embark on an unsuccessful presidential campaign in 2020.
-Afterwaters, she changed her party affiliation to Independent.
+Gabbard joined an Army reserve unit after serving 17 years in the Hawaii National Guard, and she points to her deployment experience to explain her skepticism towards US military interventions.

-But earlier this year, Gabbard joined the Republican Party, endorsed Trump and joined his presidential transition team.
+She secretly met with Syria’s Bashar al-Assad while she was a member of Congress and has blamed US and NATO for Russia’s assault in Ukraine.

 Marco Rubio, Secretary of State

-Rubio has been a prominent Republican member of Congress and made an unsuccessful bid for White House in 2016 against Trump.
-Despite losing, he still maintained a strong pressence and was reportedly a contendor to be Trump’s running mate this past year.
+He will also be tasked with tackling illegal immigration and defense of the US-Mexico border.

-“Marco is a Highly Respected Leader, and a very powerful Voice for Freedom.
-He will be a strong Advocate for our Nation, a true friend to our Allies, and a fearless Warrior who will never back down to our adversaries,” Trump wrote in the announcement.
+The one-time Trump critic made an unsuccessful bid for the White House in 2016 before becoming a key ally to the former president in Congress.

-Rubio’s approach to foreign politics is described as “hawkish” especially when it comes to Iran and China.
-He is highly supportive of Israel and wary about the U.S. intervening in the Ukraine–Russia conflict.
+His approach to foreign politics described as “hawkish” especially when it comes to Iran and China.
+He also strongly supports Israel and has been wary about US intervention in the Ukraine–Russia conflict.

 If confirmed, Rubio will be the first Latino to serve as secretary of state.